Outdated or Unsupported Browser Detected

 Benefit Operations Bureau - Processes claims, adjudicates disputes, and ensures proper payment of benefits.

 Bureau of Tax and Accounting - Collects, controls, and accounts for flow of funds into and out of the UI program; establishes tax liability; maintains employer accounts; audits employers to promote and verify employer compliance with state laws, regulations, and policies; and collects unpaid employer taxes and benefit overpayments.

 Bureau of Legal Affairs - Provides legal advice and services for the division, handles internal security, processes UI benefit and tax appeals, represents DWD in court and administrative proceedings, conducts research and analysis on UI laws and policies, investigates and educates employers on worker misclassification, and provides support to the Unemployment Insurance Advisory Council (UIAC).

-Bureau of Management and Information Services - Handles project management, imaging and document management, business analysis and automation, telecom and data services.
+Bureau of Management and Information Services - Handles project management, imaging and document management, business analysis and automation, information technology coordination, telecom and data services.